Electron backscatter diffraction: Setup geometry and pattern formation

-For electron backscattering diffraction microscopy, a flat polished crystalline specimen is usually placed inside the microscope chamber, tilted ~70° from SEM original specimen positioning and 110° to the diffraction camera.
-Tilting the sample elongates the interaction volume perpendicular to the tilt axis, allowing more electrons to leave the sample due to elastic scattering, providing better contrast.
-The high-energy electron beam (typically 20 kV) is focused on a small volume and scatters at a spatial resolution of ~20 nm at the specimen surface.
-The spatial resolution varies with angular width, interaction volume, nature of the material under study, and in transmission Kikuchi diffraction (TKD) with the specimen thickness; thus, increasing the beam energy increases the interaction volume and decreases the spatial resolution.
+For electron backscattering diffraction microscopy, a flat polished crystalline specimen is usually placed inside the microscope chamber.
+The sample is tilted at ~70° from Scanning electron microscope (SEM) flat specimen positioning and 110° to the electron backscatter diffraction (EBSD) detector.
+Tilting the sample elongates the interaction volume perpendicular to the tilt axis, allowing more electrons to leave the sample providing better signal.
+A high-energy electron beam (typically 20 kV) is focused on a small volume and scatters with a spatial resolution of ~20 nm at the specimen surface.
+The spatial resolution varies with the beam energy, angular width, interaction volume, nature of the material under study, and, in transmission Kikuchi diffraction (TKD), with the specimen thickness; thus, increasing the beam energy increases the interaction volume and decreases the spatial resolution.